 Questions pertaining to an applicant’s criminal history will not be asked until the applicant is given a conditional offer of employment and has accepted the position.

-An offer of employment is conditional upon a satisfactory background screening investigation as determined by Partners Healthcare in accordance with their policy.
+An offer of employment is conditional upon a satisfactory background screening investigation as determined by Mass General Brigham in accordance with their policy.

 As a prerequisite, an applicant must provide a written consent form and a government-issued pictured identification allowing a multi-state or international criminal background check.

-If an applicant has a positive criminal background report, the applicant will be provided with a copy of his/her criminal history, the Partners CORI policy and information concerning the process for disputing and correcting his/her criminal record.
+If an applicant has a positive criminal background report, the applicant will be provided with a copy of his/her criminal history, Mass General Brigham CORI policy and information concerning the process for disputing and correcting his/her criminal record.
 Employment is contingent upon accurately completing all the required criminal history forms.
 Falsifying information will eliminate an applicant from consideration for employment or affiliation.

-A comparable procedure is used for volunteers, designated/professional visitors of extended duration, students, contractors, subcontractors and individuals who may have the potential for unmonitored contact with Partners’ vulnerable population, including children and the elderly, or who may have access to sensitive data, systems, narcotics or intellectual property.
+A comparable procedure is used for volunteers, designated/professional visitors of extended duration, students, contractors, subcontractors and individuals who may have the potential for unmonitored contact with Mass General Brigham’s vulnerable population, including children and the elderly, or who may have access to sensitive data, systems, narcotics or intellectual property.

 If a candidate has a criminal background, his/her record will be reviewed by Massachusetts General Hospital Police and Security and a Human Resources representative to determine its potential for creating a risk and to review the relevance to the duties and qualifications of the position.

 All candidates with a criminal history will be given the opportunity to dispute the accuracy and relevance of their criminal background report.
 In addition and as part of the candidate’s dispute, the candidate may have a criminal justice official provide an opinion in writing that the candidate does not pose a risk for the position sought.